An operational continuum limit of quantum combs: Discussion and outlook

 Lastly, process tensors have enjoyed a great deal of success in the respective problems of characterising non-Markovian noise on quantum devices~\cite{White-2025-Unifying-NM,white2022NonMarkovianQuantumProcess, Giarmatzi2025multitimequantum,PhysRevLett.134.010803,Li_2024_NMGST}, and simulating open quantum systems with tensor networks~\cite{strathearn_efficient_2018,Cygorek-2022,Link_2024} -- the latter of which can furthermore be an important ingredient for, e.g., finding optimal control protocols in quantum devices~\cite{glaserTrainingSchrodingersCat2015,Fux_2021}.
 We outlined how to extend some of these methods to the continuum, and believe that the combination of a continuum model with state-of-the-art tensor network methods~\cite{ganahlContinuousMatrixProduct2017, Haegeman_2017} will be useful to address some ill-posed properties of these methods.
 We have left open the direct investigation of our proposals to future work, but have made clear that there is good reason to expect its utility.

-It is our broad contention that the bridging process tensors -- which have been an immensely useful information-theoretic tool -- with the continuum will offer fruitful insights into the structure of non-Markovian open quantum systems and open new avenues for their analysis, classification, and simulation.
-This work carves out a framework which carries conceptual insights and a mathematical structure, but furthermore represent a first step towards these more practically-oriented goals.
+It is our broad contention that bridging process tensors -- which have been an immensely useful information-theoretic tool -- with the continuum will offer fruitful insights into the structure of non-Markovian open quantum systems and open new avenues for their analysis, classification, and simulation.
+As such, this work carves out a framework which carries conceptual insights and a mathematical structure, but furthermore represents a first step towards these more practically-oriented goals.

 \textbf{Note added.} At a late stage in our project, we became aware of the concurrent work by Costa and Yang \cite{costaContinuousOperationsNonMarkovian2025}, which independently investigates the continuum limit of process tensors (process matrices) for infinite-dimensional quantum systems.
 Our treatment focuses on finite-dimensional systems and thus we find that the two works provide a complementary perspective.